bitcraze/bitcraze-website/src/tutorials/stem-ranging-bundle.md

 ---
 layout: page-left-menu
-title: Getting started with the STEM plus drone bundle
+title: Getting started with the STEM ranging bundle
-permalink: /getting-started-with-stem-plus-drone-bundle/
+permalink: /getting-started-with-stem-ranging-bundle/
-page_id: getting-started-stem-plus-drone-bundle
+page_id: getting-started-stem-ranging-bundle
 ---

-{% si_intro The STEM plus drone bundle %}
+{% si_intro The STEM ranging bundle %}
-The STEM (Science Technology Engineering Mathematics) plus drone bundle is based on a Crazyflie 2.0 with a Flow Deck and a Multi-ranger deck.
+The STEM (Science Technology Engineering Mathematics) ranging bundle is based on a Crazyflie 2.0 with a Flow Deck and a Multi-ranger deck.
 It is an autonomous drone that can be controlled from a simple python script to explore and operate a robot in 3 dimensions.
 It has the ability to detect obstacles around it.